carpentries/instructor-training/_episodes/02-practice-learning.md

 presenting novices with a pile of facts early on is counter-productive, because they do not yet have a model or framework to fit those facts into.
 In fact,
-presenting too many facts too soon can actually reinforce an incorrect mental model.
+**presenting too many facts too soon can actually reinforce an incorrect mental model**.
 (This is a key problem with the "empty vessel" analogy.)

 Most learners coming to Carpentries lessons are novices, and do not have a strong mental model of the concepts we are teaching.